-Compared to the rest of the Washington D.C. market, the Oxon Hill region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Oxon Hill region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 3 listings have been listed, which means new availabilities are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 200% of the listings in the Oxon Hill are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 19 listings have come on the market, which means spaces are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 32% of the listings in the Oxon Hill are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,680 sqft.
-Most properties in this area are approximately 2 floors.
-Most buildings in this area were built in 1989 and are Class B.
+Most properties in this area are around 2 stories.
+Most buildings in this market were built in 1989 and are Class B.

 Real time and historical data on commercial real estate listings in Oxon Hill.

 Get email notifications when new listings are posted that match your requirements.